openc/openc_bot/doc/SCHEMAS.md

     :source_url
         required
-        a string of the URL of the data
+        a string of the URL of the data :source_jurisdiction
-    :data
+        optional
+        The jurisdiction that is responsible for the source :data
         required
         an array with a single hash, with the following keys: